-The project is being coordinated by GRASS Cliftonville CIC, working closely with Thanet District Council, and a range of local community groups and stakeholders.
+The project is being coordinated by GRASS Cliftonville CIC, and a range of local community groups and stakeholders.

 We want to lead the way across Thanet so that what we do at The Oval Bandstand & Lawns can point the direction for a new way to transform the coastline for people and for nature.

 The Oval Bandstand is located to the east of Margate in Cliftonville, the former tourist accommodation heartland of the town.

 For most of the 20th Century, the area was a thriving community and one of East Kent’s main tourist resorts, with theatres, a music hall and cinemas, all within living memory.